Stone House, Puerto Rico

 El Yunque National Forest is a treasure.
 Even though it’s one of the smallest national forests in the system, it’s the only tropical rainforest, and also one of the most biologically diverse.
 Hundreds of animal and plant species call El Yunque home, and some of them are only found there.
 Read more about the forest and its ongoing hurricane recovery efforts here.

-Through engaging volunteers from Puerto Rico and elsewhere, HistoriCorps is contributing to ongoing recovery on the island.
-We will document and salvage some elements of Stone House, along with other task items.
+Through engaging volunteers from Puerto Rico and elsewhere, HistoriCorps contributed to ongoing recovery on the island.
+We documented and salvaged some elements of Stone House, along with other task items.
 See below for the scope of work.

 The jobsite’s location is close to several desirable destinations, including hiking trails, waterfalls (cascadas), a large outdoor pool, and a generally fascinating rainforest environment in post-hurricane recovery.

 Volunteers worked alongside HistoriCorps field staff to practice the skills necessary to accomplish our scope of work.
 Stone House’s roof and other elements were damaged during Hurricane Maria.
 On this project, HistoriCorps’ primary task was to carefully remove and document the original location of several building elements so that they will not become further damaged during upcoming roof reconstruction work.